tenstorrent/riescue/docs/source/tutorials/develop.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Riescue development uses Singularity to manage the development environment.
 See the `Apptainer docs <https://apptainer.org/docs/admin/main/installation.html>`_ for information on installing Apptainer.

-All dependencies can be found listed in the ``infra/Container.def`` file.
+ISS and python dependencies can be found listed in the ``infra/Container.def`` file.
+The RISC-V GNU toolchain is not included in the container by default.
 Users looking to add to their own container or manage dependencies should refer to this file for all dependencies used.

 To source dependencies with singularity, users need to build the container.